Estimation of Large Financial Covariances: A Cross-Validation Approach: Introduction

-Most of the existing covariance estimators have been developed around the sample covariance matrix, which weighs every observations equally.
-In the context of finance, it is well known that financial returns exhibit certain empirical regularities such as heteroscedasticity \citep{cont} where volatility of returns fluctuates synchronously.
-This volatility clustering effect can overwhelm our observations which leaves us with effectively less observations than what we originally have because the stock returns are dominated by days with large fluctuations.
-Thus, the use of exponentially weighted moving average covariances is relevant in non-stationary environments as it allows prior, irrelevant information to be discarded and accounts for the heteroscedasticity of volatility and correlations of financial returns.
-These models have been popularized in the volatility literature by RiskMetrics \citep{rm96, z1} for risk evaluation.
+Most of the aforementioned developments, however, revolve around a uniformly weighted covariance matrix that weighs every observation equally.
+However, in finance, it is known since \cite{mandelbrot1963variation} that financial returns exhibit certain empirical regularities such as volatility clustering.
+This volatility clustering effect can overwhelm our observations, which leaves us with effectively fewer observations than what we originally had because the stock returns are dominated by days with large fluctuations.
+Thus, the use of exponentially weighted average schemes such as RiskMetrics developed by \cite{rm96} and \cite{zumbach} is arguably more relevant for non-stationary or heteroskedastic environments since it restricts the effective sample size so that more local observations are used.
+However, these models are also susceptible to estimation errors in large dimensions since the effective time scale used to measure the observations is smaller than the sample size.